Twintop/TwintopInsanityBar/README.md

 - Dedicated color option for the partial-fill portion of bars with time-based or fragment-based generation (Evoker Essence, Feral Druid Combo Points, Destruction Warlock Soul Shards)
 - Node border overlap option for multi-node bars (Combo Points, Runes, etc.)
 - Optional full-bar-height overlays (casting, spending, absorb, incoming heal) that extend across the border for a flush appearance
+- Bar End Caps: a configurable width and color overlay at the leading edge of a bar's fill, available on nearly every bar and selectable as a Color Indicator target
 - Global color settings that apply across all specializations (e.g., Health Bar colors)

 ### Textures and Fonts